Skip to content

 The player's size depends on the size of the container container, so your container container must have a size.

-You can see more examples of use at the following link
+You can find more usage examples at the link below

 /packages/artplayer-template